 The most common complaint we hear at G-Central is about reverse LCD displays, a.k.a. negative displays.
 These are LCD displays that are inverted, from the standard dark digits on a clear background, to clear digits on a dark background.
 (The display, in either case, may also be tinted to give the background or digits a colored appearance.)

 It’s true that reverse displays are not as legible as standard displays, especially when viewed at an angle and in low-light conditions (though the EL or LED light will help with the latter).
 The use of STN displays in some models helps to alleviate the problem, but there are not many G-Shock models with this feature and many people still prefer a standard display.
 With so many people constantly complaining online about reverse displays, why does G-Shock continue to make so many of these models?
-Because they look good and a lot of people buy them.
+Because they look cool and a lot of people buy them.

 Those who use G-Shock as a tool watch want it to tell the time (and provide other functions) in the most effective way possible, and for them a standard display makes the most sense.
 Other people may use G-Shock as a fashion watch, where maximum readability is not the main priority.
 Of course, it’s not an all or nothing proposition when it comes to utility versus fashion, and many people are caught somewhere in the middle.
 (We believe that this is where the frustration stems from, as they want a cool new watch, but can’t compromise with what they believe is an inferior feature.)
 There are also those who can appreciate both sides and buy multiples watches without having an issue, using some of their G-Shock watches as tool watches and others as fashion pieces.